stephencorwin/valheim-mods/README.md

 Clone this repository into the same folder.

 ## Step 3
-Choose one of the mod packs and copy it into the `BepInEx` folder.
+Choose one of the mod packs and copy the contents of it into the `BepInEx` folder (replace existing).

 | Name           | Description                                                             |
 | :------------- | :---------------------------------------------------------------------- |